Import/ Buy a Duty Free Car

 Typically, you can import one vehicle for yourself and one for your spouse.

-Depending on the organization that you work for, you may choose to sell or pay import taxes on your vehicle after four years, upon which you will be eligible to import another duty-free.
+Depending on your organization, you may sell or pay import taxes on your vehicle after four years, then become eligible to import another duty-free.

 What documentation do I need to import a car to Kenya duty-free?